exercism/v3/languages/rust/concepts/structs/about.md

 let foo = Foo();
 ```

-There's also a shorthand for ZSTS:
+There's also a shorthand for ZSTs:

 ```rust
 // declaration